nodeschool/discussions/CONTRIBUTING.md

 ### Say thanks!

 The person that helped you did it out of the kindness of her/his heart.
-Tell your appreciation to her/him by saying thanks!
+Tell your appreciation by saying thanks :smile: !

 ### Close your issue

-If you don't close your issue, another person will have to clean it up later.
+If you don't close your issue another person will have to clean it up later.

 ### Bikeshedding